DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 explicitly consumerist.
-Luers recognises that although the technologies available to the videobloggers (be it ‘RSS feeds, video compression codecs, and tagging systems’) can be seen as technical extension of advertising strategies, aimed at allowing the videblogger maximum exposure and reach of her videoblogs, ‘rather than compete for attention in the marketplace, most vloggers look to their peers for feedback and conversation.
+Luers recognises that although the technologies available to the videobloggers (be it ‘RSS feeds, video compression codecs, and tagging systems’) can be seen as technical extension of advertising strategies, aimed at allowing the videoblogger maximum exposure and reach of her videoblogs, ‘rather than compete for attention in the marketplace, most vloggers look to their peers for feedback and conversation.
 For perhaps the first time, we have a somewhat organized public arena for a cinema without show business’.
-It might be argued that people videoblog to make their life cinematic prompting the question of why dramatic conflict is a necessary filter for understanding the stories we occupy in our everyday?
+It might be argued that people videoblog to make their life cinematic, prompting the question of why dramatic conflict is a necessary filter for understanding the stories we occupy in our everyday?
 Further, he asks what we are missing in our private lives that can be rediscovered and